rubigdata/bigdata-blog-2019-SamSweere/Assignment2.md

 ```
 Etc.

-If we want to calculate the number of lines/characters/etc. we only have to change the key in the mapper program.
+If we want to calculate the number of lines/characters/etc. instead of words we only have to change the key in the mapper program.
 For example if we want to know the total number of lines we change the key to be 'a line'.

 ## Romeo and Juliet name occurences
-In this part of the assignment we have to find if the name 'Romeo' or 'Juliet' appears more often in the *Complete Shakespeare*.
-One way to do this is to look at the output of the wordcount and find all the occurences of 'Romeo' and 'Juliet' with the `grep` command:
+In this part of the assignment we have to find if the name Romeo or Juliet appears more often in the *Complete Shakespeare*.
+One way to do this is to look at the output of the wordcount and find all the occurrences of 'Romeo' and 'Juliet' with the `grep` command:

 ```
 cat part-r-00000 | grep "Juliet"